suetzjoh/ToolboxTools/README.md

 This project provides tools to read and write files in the [Toolbox](https://software.sil.org/toolbox/) format.

-Work in progress

 # Usage

 ## input data

-This script operates on Toolbox projects which are built around the file 'Toolbox.prj'.
+This script operates on Toolbox projects which are built around the file `Toolbox.prj`.
 They consist of a folder with an arbitrary structure that contains all files relevant to the project.
 A blank project can be downloaded from the [documentation website](http://www.fieldlinguiststoolbox.org).

 ## output data